hack-gpon/hack-gpon.github.io/_ont/ont-leox-lxt-010s-h.md

 ## Serial Console

-The stick has a TTL 3.3v UART console (115200bps - 8Bit) that can be accessed from the top surface.
+The stick has a TTL 3.3v UART console (configured as 115200 8-N-1)  that can be accessed from the top surface.
 To accept TX line commands, GND of TTL adapter should be attached to the stick's shield:

 {% include image.html file="ont-leox-lxt-010s-h_ttl.jpg" alt="Leox LXT-010S-H TTL Pinout" caption="Leox LXT-010S-H TTL Pinout" %}

 ## List firmware version

+{% include alert.html content="There is a new firmware avaliable from LeoLabs that fix the 2.5GbE" alert="Note" icon="svg-info" color="blue" %}

 - V3.3.4L3
-- V3.3.4L4rc1 (contains fix for 2.5GbE mode)
+- V3.3.4L4rc1 (Fix 2.5GbE HiSGMII)

 # Useful Commands